filin2hat/Redditron/README.md

 # Humblr

+### Important:

+For the application to work, you must:

+- register an account on Reddit
+- create an application on the site (https://www.reddit.com/prefs/apps)
+- register the received keys in local.properties: CLIENT_ID = your-client-id

+#### Downloaded - press 🌟

 ## General Project Description:

 Humblr is a mobile application that allows users to browse and interact with content from Reddit.